 Introduction / History

-Their children usually work by the time they are 15, so education is limited.
-They still manage to make sure their sons and sometimes their daughters go to school at an earlier age.
+Most Dholi are now farmers, not professional musicians.
+Their children usually begin working in the fields by the time they are 15, so education is limited.
+However, they still send their sons, and sometimes their daughters, to school when they are young.

-* Pray for the Lord to thrust workers out to the Dholi people to tell them of Jesus.
+Pray for the Lord to send workers to the Dholi people to tell them of Jesus.

-* Pray that Christian materials in Marwari and Hindi will become abundantly available to this unreached people group.
+Pray that Christian materials in Hindi and Marwari will become abundantly available to the Dholi.

 Pray for the Lord to send them literacy teachers.